tmpfs/prism/README.md

 Plugins allow you to change the default behaviour, see [style properties](#style-properties) for the list of default properties and [configuration](#configuration) for how to register plugins.

-A plugin is defined as an array that specifies the plugin name, function handler and optionally a third `propType` field.

 ### Global Plugins

-Global plugins such as the `mapPropsToStyle` and `colorNames` plugins are not property-specific so they omit the `propType`:
+Global plugins such as `mapPropsToStyle` are defined by string name followed by plugin implementation:

 ```javascript
 const plugins = [